Power of Attorney in Scotland

 If you are caring for someone, to use the a CPA or a WPA, you must show a certified copy of it (not just a photocopy) to any organisation that you want to deal with on your loved one’s behalf, including their bank.

-If you need additional certified copies at a later date, any solicitor should be able to do this for a small fee, which they will be able to provide on request.
+If you need additional certified copies at a later date, any solicitor should be able to do this for a small fee.
 The Scottish Office of the Public Guardian can also provide a duplicate copy for a fee.

 The document might sit in a drawer for years before it’s needed, but it’s reassuring to know it’s there in case of emergency.

-If your loved one is no longer able to make their own decisions, it’s too late to apply for a Continuing Power of Agreement or a Welfare Power of Agreement.
+If your loved one is no longer able to make their own decisions, it’s too late to apply for a Continuing Power of Attorney or a Welfare Power of Attorney.
 In this situation, an application can be made for a ‘Guardianship Order’ to the appropriate Sheriff Court.

 Anyone can apply for such an order, including a partner, family member, friend or a professional, such as a solicitor, or someone from the person’s local authority social work department.